Skip to main content

 The configuration entries of each LPAR in the zowe.yaml file control which components are started.
 This configuration mechanism makes it possible to start just the desktop and API Mediation Layer on the first LPAR, and start all of the Zowe components on the second LPAR.
 Because the desktop on the first LPAR is available to the Gateway of the second LPAR, all desktop traffic is routed there.

-The caching services for each Zowe instance, whether on the same LPAR, or distributed across the sysplex, are connected to each other by the same shared VSAM data set.
+The Caching services for each Zowe instance, whether on the same LPAR, or distributed across the sysplex, are connected to each other by the same shared VSAM data set.
 This arrangement allows state sharing so that each instance behaves similarly to the user irrespective of where their request is routed.

 Zowe architecture when running in Kubernetes cluster